lionecoders/lc-addons-kit-for-elementor/readme.txt

 == Description ==

-**LC Elementor Addons Kit** is a comprehensive Elementor addon plugin developed by Lionescoders that provides a wide range of professional widgets to enhance your Elementor page building experience.
+**LC Elementor Addons Kit** is a comprehensive Elementor addon plugin developed by Lionecoders that provides a wide range of professional widgets to enhance your Elementor page building experience.

 = 🎯 **Core Features** =